Skip to main content

 Alternative hosts are assigned BEFORE a meeting begins by entering their email address when setting up a meeting (Note: A user must have a Zoom account with the MGHIHP to be an alternate host).
 The alternative host will receive an email indicating that have been given alternative host access to the meeting.

-An alternative host can start and end meetings without the meeting creator being present.
+An alternative host can start and end meetings without the meeting owner being present.

 If an alternative host starts the meeting, they will become the host and have full host privileges.
 While in this mode, they can assign co-hosts, start/manage breakout rooms and perform other host functions.
-If the meeting creator enters the meeting after the alternative host, the alternative host will remain the main host and the meeting creator will be made a co-host.
-However, the meeting creator can reclaim Host privileges from the alternative host at any time by (1) clicking the More button in the bottom right corner of the "Participants" window and (2) clicking Reclaim Host in the menu.
+If the meeting owner enters the meeting after the alternative host, the alternative host will automatically become a co-host and the meeting owner will become the host.